 The International Committee supports British mountaineers travelling overseas, formulates policies and advises on all aspects of mountaineering where there is an international dimension.
 It organises international climbing meets in the UK, and awards grants to British expeditions attempting adventurous and progressive mountaineering overseas.

 The Land Management Group advises the BMC on legal, management and policy matters relating to land acquisition and management.
 It oversees the management of land in which the BMC has a freehold or leasehold interest, and other land where the BMC has land or access management responsibilities.

-The Training, Youth & Walls Committee oversees the running of the BMC’s training events, specialist training programme, and youth programme.
-It also oversees the BMC’s involvement with climbing walls and the work of the Child Safeguarding Group.
+The Training, Youth and Walls Committee oversees the running of the BMC’s training events, specialist training programme, and youth programme.
+It also supports the BMC’s involvement with climbing walls and the development of coaches and participants.
 The committee provides guidance, advice and support to those who climb, hill walk and mountaineer to help them become independent and make the transition from one aspect of the sport to another.

-If you have specific skills or knowledge which you think could benefit the work of one of the specialist committees and are interested in getting involved, contact Tony Ryan at the BMC office: Email firstname.lastname@example.org; Phone 0161 438 3334.
+If you have specific skills or knowledge which you think could benefit the work of one of the specialist committees and are interested in getting involved please keep an eye out for opportunities on Volunteero, our online app for all things BMC volunteering.

 MEET: Our BMC Ambassador Team

 WATCH: Mary-Ann Ochota in Great Walks: Catbells on BMC TV